xpqz/dyalog-docs/language-reference-guide/docs/primitive-functions/grade-down-monadic.md

+!!! note
-**Note that character arrays sort differently in the Unicode and Classic Editions.**
+    Character arrays sort differently in the Unicode and Classic Editions.

 ```apl
       M
 Goldilocks